haiku/website/content/blog/waddlesplash/2022-03-07_haiku_activity_contract_report_february_2022.md

 ### Interface Kit

-madmax updated the list of "ignorable code points," which fixes some Unicode text rendering gliches that could be seen in WebKit on occasion.
+madmax updated the list of "ignorable code points," which fixes some Unicode text rendering glitches that could be seen in WebKit on occasion.

 ### libroot & kernel